colelawrence/decipad/apps/docs/docs/share/4-embeds.md

 ## Request other apps

 Don’t see an app you want to embed on?
 Please reach out to [support@decipad.com](mailto:support@decipad.com) or use the Help Button at the bottom of your Decipad app to share your request and our team will try to accommodate.

+## Embeds not loading

+Make sure you have third-party cookies enabled in your browser for Decipad embeds to work.